Slow Cooker Twice Baked Potatoes

 The best creamy, cheesy, tender easy slow cooker twice baked potatoes recipe, homemade with simple ingredients.
 Full of sour cream, mozzarella cheese and cheddar cheese.

-My mouth is watering just thinking about these potatoes.
-They are so easy to make it’s a great option for Thanksgiving, because it allows you time to work on all those other side dishes everyone expects!
-I have some other great baked potatoes recipes you’ll want to look at as well, including my Slow Cooker Baked Potatoes and Crockpot Sweet Potatoes (Baked Sweet Potatoes).
+My mouth is watering just thinking about this dish.
+They are such a great option for Thanksgiving, because it allows you time to work on all those other side dishes and not have to worry about oven space!
+You must also try these Slow Cooker Baked Potatoes and these Crockpot Sweet Potatoes (Baked Sweet Potatoes).

 How to make best slow cooker twice baked potatoes recipe from scratch?

-- Add– Potato pulp in large mixing bowl, along with milk, sour cream, Italian seasoning, salt, pepper, 1 tbsp cheddar cheese, and 1 tbsp mozzarella cheese.
+- Make potato mixture– By mixing potato pulp, milk, sour cream, Italian seasoning, salt, pepper, cheddar cheese, mozzarella cheese.

 What to serve with double baked potatoes?